Travel advice for Portugal

 Transporting visitors back to ancient Roman times, Braga Romana offers historical reenactments, gladiator battles, and theatrical performances against the backdrop of Braga's Roman heritage.
 Exploring Roman ruins, participating in workshops, and indulging in traditional Roman cuisine immerse visitors in this captivating cultural festival.

-The streets of Santa Maria da Feira come alive with the Imaginarius International Street Theatre Festival, showcasing innovative performances and artistic interventions from street artists worldwide.
+The streets of Santa Maria da Feira come alive with the Imaginarius International Street Theater Festival, showcasing innovative performances and artistic interventions from street artists worldwide.
 Acrobatics, puppetry, music, and dance create enchanting moments of wonder and exploration.

 The Islamic Festival in Mértola celebrates the cultural heritage of the Alentejo region, which has deep historical ties to Islamic civilization.
 Visitors can explore exhibitions, workshops, and performances that showcase the rich legacy of Islamic art, architecture, and cuisine.

 Serralves em Festa at the Serralves Foundation in Porto is a marathon of contemporary arts and culture.
-From dusk till dawn, the park hosts performances, installations, and interactive experiences spanning music, dance, theatre, and visual arts, inviting audiences to explore new horizons in contemporary culture.
+From dusk till dawn, the park hosts performances, installations, and interactive experiences spanning music, dance, theater, and visual arts, inviting audiences to explore new horizons in contemporary culture.

 University students across Portugal bid farewell to the academic year with Queima das Fitas, a traditional celebration featuring parades, concerts, and parties.
 Colorful ribbons and burning effigies symbolize the end of studies, marking a rite of passage and a joyous conclusion to another year of academic achievement.